 More self-discipline – Creating the habit of waking up and getting out of bed will reinforce the act of self-discipline, which then translates to employing that same self-discipline to other activities for the rest of your day.

-Reduces stress – Getting out of bed, with regularity, helps lower the stress you might otherwise feel if you snooze through several rounds of your Snooze Button.
+Reduces stress – Getting out of bed, with regularity, helps lower the stress you might otherwise feel if you snooze through several rounds of your snooze button.
 Being up and active in your day right from the start helps you make the most of your morning.

 Mental focus – Developing a strong morning routine tests your mental focus, sharpening it and giving you clarity and determination to solve life’s problems.

 Maximize creative output – The hour right after you wake up is the most creative 60 minutes of your day.
 Your brain is fresh and full of powerful, feel-good chemicals that will push your creativity to new levels.
-Have a pen and paper near your bed so you can jot down ideas that have come to you, straight from your subconscious.
+Have a pen and paper near your bed so you can jot down ideas that come to you straight from your subconscious.